meza/trance-stack/SECURITY.md

 # Security Policy

 The code is continuously scanned for known vulnerabilities and the dependencies are automatically kept up-to-date.
-To make sure that you have the latest security updates, please make sure to always use the latest version of the Minecraft Mod Manager.
+To make sure that you have the latest security updates, please make sure to always use the latest version of the project.

 There will be limited support for major versions going forward but please upgrade as soon as you can.